niden-net/niden-net/data/posts/2015/10/2015-10-02-every-microsecond-counts.md

 As you can see there is room for improvement.
 Granted these results come from my local installation, where the `debugMode` is set to `1`, which means that there is no caching and everything gets recalculated on every request.
 Still, if I can make this local installation perform as fast as possible, then on the production server it will be even faster.

 The first few lines show a relatively OK response (2.7-3.0 seconds) but a high usage in memory.
 This had to be rectified and looking at the code, I managed to refactor the [`PostFinder`](https://github.com/niden/blog/blob/master/library/Kitsune/PostFinder.php) class and reduce the memory consumption significantly.
-Removing objects and referenced objects on them made a huge difference.
+Removing objects and referenced objects in them made a huge difference.
 Arrays work just fine for my purposes.

  Additional [optimizations](https://github.com/niden/blog/commit/e907099e716aea7589f4572ff592d5d446b8ccd9) led to dropping the execution time to just above 2.0 seconds and the memory consumption below 1Mb.